I love traveling to Israel, but there are certainly some pain points besides the long flight.

 Not long ago, most credit cards excluded CDW insurance coverage in Israel because of the games the rental agencies play there.
 Now AMEX and Chase cover car rentals in Israel, but rental agencies require a letter stating that your card covers you in Israel or else they won’t accept it.
 I’ve never experienced that anywhere besides Israel.

-You can use a card like Chase Sapphire Preferred or Sapphire Reserve to earn 2 or 3 points per dollar, pay no foreign transaction fees, and get primary CDW rental coverage.
+You can use a card like Chase Chase Sapphire Preferred® Card® Card or Sapphire Reserve to earn 2 or 3 points per dollar, pay no foreign transaction fees, and get primary CDW rental coverage.
 Even if you buy the CDW from the car rental agency you’ll still have to pay for scratches as they have a high deductible on their own CDW coverage.
 Be sure to decline the car rental agency’s CDW coverage and you’ll have zero deductible from your credit card.
 If you do not decline the car rental’s CDW coverage then your credit card will not cover your rental.

 Foy Feierman posts on DDFB that he was billed $1,470 from Budget for damages.
 However when he returned the car there was no damage and the checkin agent told her that the car was fine.
 He asked for advice on what to do about the bill.